-We are recommending that clubs test all players and associated support staff at least once a week within 24 hours of a game.
+Our minimum expectation is that clubs test all players and associated support staff at least once a week, 48 hours before a game.
 Ideally, we would like to test twice a week, the tests should be conducted at least 3 days apart.